 \subsection{Parameter Sensitivity}

-In this section, we investigate how sensitive DVDF is to the introduced hyperparameters.
+In this section, we investigate the sensitivity of DVDF to the hyperparameters.
 There are two main hyperparameters in DVDF: the data selection ratio $\xi$ and the alignment tradeoff coefficient $\lambda$.
-We choose DVDF-IGDF as our base algorithm, running for 1M steps with 10 random seeds to reduce the variance.
+We choose DVDF-IGDF as our base algorithm, running for 1M steps with 10 random seeds.
 The dataset setting follows Section~\ref{sec:main}.

 \textbf{Alignment tradeoff coefficient $\lambda$.} {The parameter $\lambda$ balances the weight of dynamics alignment and value alignment during data filtering.
 A larger $\lambda$ emphasizes more on dynamics alignment, and vice versa.
 We vary $\lambda$ across $\{0.0, 0.3,0.5,0.7,0.9,1.0\}$ and conduct experiments on four different tasks.
-Figure~\ref{fig:parameter} (a) shows the effect of different values of $\lambda$ on the final performance, which indicate that neither excessive emphasis on dynamics alignment nor value alignment represents the best choice, and $\lambda=0.7$ could achieve an effective trade-off between dynamics and value alignment.
+Figure~\ref{fig:parameter} (a) shows the impact of different values of $\lambda$ on the final performance, which indicates that neither excessive emphasis on dynamics alignment nor value alignment represents the best choice, and $\lambda=0.7$ could achieve an effective trade-off between dynamics and value alignment.
 Therefore, we fix $\lambda=0.7$ across all datasets in our experiments without further tuning.}

 \textbf{Data selection ratio $\xi$.} {The parameter $\xi$ decides how many source domain samples can be shared.
 A larger $\xi$ implies more source domain samples are accepted.
 To examine its influence, we conduct experiments on four tasks.
 We sweep $\xi$ across $\{0.25, 0.5, 0.75, 1.0\}$ and present the final performance comparison in Figure~\ref{fig:parameter} (b).
 We observe an inferior performance when $\xi=0.25$ or $\xi=1.0$, and setting $\xi=0.5$ could achieve a favorable result on most tasks.
 Therefore, we set $\xi=0.5$ uniformly for DVDF in all the experiments, instead of performing task-specific tuning.}